-A tough tree, 'Kursar' is pollution tolerant, and grows well in most conditions when very wet or shallow, chalky sites are avoided.
+A tough tree, Prunus 'Kursar' is pollution tolerant, and grows well in most conditions with well-draining soil.
 It is ideal for planting as a feature tree due to its beautiful shape and impressive autumn colour.

-AKA Flowering cherry tree, Cherry blossom tree, Ornamental cherry, Prunus 'Kursar'
+AKA Cherry Kursar, Cherry blossom tree, Ornamental Flowering cherry

-Although it is possible to simply leave your ornamental cherry to its own devices, it can be encouraged by gentle pruning.
-If you prune your tree for the first few years it will create a more balanced branch framework.
+Although it is possible to leave Kursar Ornamental Cherry trees to their own devices, if you prune them for the first few years it will create a more balanced branch framework.
 Prune after flowering i.e. after the petals have dropped but before the new shoot growth appears.

 After two to three years, you will only need to remove any damaged or unwanted branches.
-However, the formative pruning that you have already carried out will have led to a healthier tree, less likely to need this.
+The formative pruning previously carried out will have led to a healthier tree less likely to need this though.